PhotoboothProject/photobooth/faq/faq.md

 #### Preview _"from gohoto2"_

-A preview can also be done using the video mode of your DSLR (Linux only), but only works if you access Photobooth via [http://localhost](http://localhost) or [http://127.0.0.1](http://localhost):
+A preview can also be done using the video mode of your DSLR (Linux only), but only works if you access Photobooth via [http://localhost](http://localhost):

 - Liveview **must** be supported for your camera model, [check here](http://gphoto.org/proj/libgphoto2/support.php)
 - install all dependencies `sudo apt install ffmpeg v4l2loopback-dkms v4l-utils -y`